How to Recover From a Big Trading Loss

 Traders need to be able to recognize their strengths and weaknesses—and plan around them.
 After any loss, regardless of how big or small, I always perform a post-trade analysis to understand what to do differently next time.
 Did I miss something in my research?
 Did I let my emotions drive my decisions?

-Let's say you tend to make buy and sell decisions tied to fundamentals, and only buy stocks that meet very strict valuation criteria.
-You might then overlook some early-stage growth companies with the potential to generate significant gains.
-Or let's say you prefer trading the headlines—you might grab some flashy stocks and get burned, only to see more risk-averse traders do better.
+Or let's say a trader prefers trading the headlines—they might grab some flashy stocks and get burned, only to see more risk-averse traders do better.
 In both cases, the mistake was the same—rigidly sticking to a single approach left the trader blind to some good opportunities.
 And in both cases the lesson is to be open to multiple methods of selecting and analyzing prospective trades.

 2. Keep a trade log